Coayer/minutePing/README.md

 rm -rf minutePing # (optional) deletes tools
 ```

 Before continuing with the next steps, read the [configuration documentation](#configuration) below.

+Create your `config.json` file, and upload to the board via USB or WebREPL.

+#### Updating `config.json` via USB

+`ampy -p /dev/ttyUSB0 put config.json && ampy -p /dev/ttyUSB0 reset`

+#### Updating `config.json` via WebREPL

+The WebREPL gives remote access to your minutePing installation.
+It can be used to check logs in realtime and modify the `config.json` file.

+##### First install

 Visit http://micropython.org/webrepl/ and keep the tab open.
 Browsers may redirect to HTTPS.
 If this happens, clear site data for micropython.org and navigate directly to the HTTP URL.